Renesas talking with foreign firms about sale of mobile phone chip unit

 "Overseas is our main focus," Tsurumaru said, without identifying the firms his company was speaking to.
 A sale in Japan remained a possibility, he added, but declined to discuss whether any talks about a domestic deal were underway.

-Purchased in 2010 for $1.9 billion, the cellphone chip unit has been in the red ever since, contributing to losses that forced the company to seek a $1.6 billion government-led bailout cobbled together in December to counter a bid by U.S. private equity firm KKR & Co LP amid worries that Renesas' technology would end up in foreign hands.
+Purchased in 2010 for $200 million, the cellphone chip unit has been in the red ever since, contributing to losses that forced the company to seek a $1.6 billion government-led bailout cobbled together in December to counter a bid by U.S. private equity firm KKR & Co LP (KKR.N) amid worries that Renesas' technology would end up in foreign hands.

 The world's leading maker of microcontroller chips used in cars will receive its state financing by the end of September, at which point it will be two-thirds owned by the taxpayer-funded Innovation Network Corp of Japan (INCJ).